The Waltherian Tradition of Ministry (Part I)

 - Ordination, while advisable whenever possible, is an adiaphoron not to be considered a means of grace.

-Each of these points may be observed in Walther.
 By way of further definition, the following negative theses are denounced by Walther and others in the Waltherian tradition:

 - The authority to forgive sins is reserved to members of the clergy, or bearers of the Office of the Ministry.